A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended versions of Quinn's TQFT

-as well as two natural transformations, connecting $L$ and $R$, as defined in the two diagrams above.
-(We note that we have used the same notation for the associator modification of $\tcob{n}$ and of $\vProfGrphf$.)

 The constructions, as discussed in \S \ref{sec:H-is-sym-monoidal}, especially in Notation \ref{def_omega} and Lemma \ref{Omega_is_natural}, give a modification, $\boldsymbol{\omega}'$, as shown above.
-Explicitly, given manifolds $X, X'$ and $X''$, and abbreviating, for a topological space $X$, $\pi(X)=\pi_1(X,X)$, we have that $\boldsymbol{\omega}'_{({{X}},{{X}}',{{X}}'')}$ is the obvious natural isomorphism of profunctors in the diagram,
+Explicitly, given manifolds $X, X'$ and $X''$, and abbreviating, for a topological space $X$, $\pi(X)=\pi_1(X,X)$, we have that $\boldsymbol{\omega}'_{({{X}},{{X}}',{{X}}'')}$ is a natural isomorphism of profunctors fitting into the diagram,